excaliburjs/excalibur-pathfinding/readme.md

   <h3 align="center">Excalibur-Graph Plugin</h3>

   <p align="center">
-    A plug in that assists in creating graph networks of nodes and edges, allowing for pathfinding, dijkstra's, dfs, and bfs algorithms
+    A plug in that assists in creating graph networks of nodes and edges, allowing for path finding, dijkstra's, dfs, and bfs algorithms
     <br />

   </p>